Islamic fashion: History of Islamic fashion

-To understand the controversy over Islamic fashion and how it has evolved, it's vital to understand the historical and religious meaning behind the clothing.
+To understand the Islamic fashion controversy and how it has evolved, it's vital to understand the historical and religious meaning behind the clothing.
 It's important to remember that the specific styles of clothing vary among time periods and across geographical regions.
 Arabic dress dates back to the 13th century—men and women from this time period both wore a simple tunic dress with a loose garment over their head.
-The difference between the genders was that women had to cover more of their body, and usually had more accessories and embellishments.
+The difference between the genders was that women had to cover more of their body and usually had more accessories and embellishments.
 Another region that largely influenced modern Islamic dress is Turkey.
 It was different from Arabic dress in that " traditional Turkish ensemble for either men or women consisted of loose fitting trousers (şalvar, don) and a shirt (gömlek), topped by a variety of jackets (cebken), vests (yelek), and long coats (entâri, kaftan, üç etek)."
 Something these two regions had in common with their dress is that what people wore was an indication of their social status.
 In Arabic regions such as Iraq and Palestine, the way men covered their heads, turban or shawl, was related to their status.
 In Turkey, they also used headgear to show status in addition to layering clothes and using certain "richer" materials.
 Since Arabic clothing came long before Turkish and other regions' clothing, it's clear it had a large influence on Islamic fashion for all the subsequent cultures.
 A big part of the current Islamic fashion market is women's headdresses.
 Although men and women were both supposed to dress modestly, "The veil is a vehicle for distinguishing between women and men and a means of controlling male sexual desire".

-There are four main styles of wearing a veil or headscarf in Islmaic tradition.
-The first, is named the Hijab.
+There are four main styles of wearing a veil or headscarf in Islamic tradition.
+The first is named the Hijab.
 The hijab is made with one or two scarves, covering both the head and the neck.
 The face may remain unveiled.
 This style is most widely seen in the West, as well as still being popular within Middle Eastern countries.
-The next veil is called the Niqab, which covers the entirety of the body as well as the face, while leaving an opening for the eyes.
+The next veil is called the Niqab, which covers the entirety of the body as well as the face while leaving an opening for the eyes.
 There are two main styles of Niqab.
-A half-niqab is identified by a scarf veiling the face, while leaving the eyes and part of the forehead uncovered.
+A half-niqab is identified by a scarf that veils the face while leaving the eyes and part of the forehead uncovered.
 A Gulf niqab only leaves narrow slits for the eyes.
-A third veil is the Chador, which is a full-body length shawl, pinned closed at the neck.
+A third veil is the Chador, which is a full-body-length shawl, pinned closed at the neck.
 The head and body are covered in this style, while leaving the face visible.
 This style is commonly seen in Iran.
 A fourth veiling style is called the Burqa.
-The burqa is a full-body covering where the entire face and body are veiled and there is a mesh screen in front of the eyes.
+The burqa is a full-body covering where the entire face and body are veiled, and there is a mesh screen in front of the eyes.